blyxxyz/os_display/README.md

 The Unix implementation has been [fuzzed](https://github.com/rust-fuzz/cargo-fuzz) against bash, zsh, mksh, ksh93 and busybox to ensure all output is interpreted back as the original string.
 It has been fuzzed to a more limited extent against fish, dash, tcsh, posh, and yash (which don't support all of the required syntax).

 The PowerShell implementation has been fuzzed against PowerShell Core 7.1.4 running on Linux.

+Both implementations have been fuzzed to test their protection against Trojan Source attacks.

 ## Acknowledgments
 This library is modeled after the quoting done by [Gnulib](https://www.gnu.org/software/gnulib/) as seen in the GNU coreutils.
 The behavior is not identical, however: